The Impact of Semantic Pairs on Self-Supervised Representation Learning: Methodology

 \subsubsection{Semantic Pairs Dataset}

-We introduce a manually curated dataset of semantic pairs, comprising 187 classes, each containing 157 pairs, resulting in a total of 29,359 semantic pairs.
+We construct a manually curated dataset of semantic pairs, comprising 187 classes, each containing 157 pairs, resulting in a total of 29,359 semantic pairs (see Appendix A.4).
 Each pair is manually annotated to ensure precise semantic alignment, mitigating potential misalignments inherent in automated matching methods.
-For every semantic pair, we identify instances that exhibit semantic correspondence (i.e., the same object) while varying in contextual attributes (See Appendix A (Figures 5 and 6) for illustrated examples).\\ The selected classes in the Semantic Pair dataset were sampled from ImageNet-1K based on their semantic overlap with established benchmark datasets (e.g., STL-10, CIFAR).
-This targeted sampling strategy enhances transferability to downstream tasks while minimizing the scale of pretraining data required.
+For every semantic pair, we identify instances that exhibit semantic correspondence (i.e., the same object) while varying in contextual attributes (See Appendix A (Figures 6 and 7) for illustrated examples).
+Since the primary objective of this study is to evaluate model generalization on unseen data, we adopted a structured strategy for class selection rather than sampling random categories from ImageNet-1K.
+Specifically, we prioritized classes that exhibit semantic overlap with downstream evaluation datasets such as STL-10 and CIFAR.
+For example, STL-10 consists of ten categories (airplane, bird, car, cat, deer, dog, horse, monkey, ship, and truck).
+Corresponding categories were identified within ImageNet and integrated into the semantic pairs dataset.
+This facilitates the evaluation of which model learns more effective representations.
+For instance, if a model is pretrained on two classes (e.g., dog and cat) but the downstream task involves distinct classes (e.g., car and airplane), both models may exhibit comparably low performance due to the discrepancy between the data distributions of the pretraining and downstream datasets.

-In other words, by selecting a subset of ImageNet-1K classes that align with downstream task categories (e.g., selecting 10 ImageNet classes that also appear in STL-10), the model can achieve competitive transfer performance despite being pretrained on far fewer classes than full-scale ImageNet-1K.
-This approach demonstrates that efficient transfer learning is possible with a carefully curated subset of data, reducing computational costs without sacrificing downstream accuracy (See Table \ref{tab:table2}).